Hakon/netaxept/README.md

 Usage
 -----

-To interact with Netaxept you need to create an instance of `Netaxept::Service` with your credentials:
+To interact with Nets you need to create an instance of `Netaxept::Service` with your credentials:

     service = Netaxept::Service.new(<merchant id>, <token>, :test|:production)